peterhinch/micropython-epaper/README.md

 code into firmware.
 Both are based on the fact that the bulk of the flash memory is accessible to firmware images but is not accessible as part of the ``/flash`` filesystem.
 Modules can be frozen as .py files or compiled to bytecode and built into the firmware as persistent bytecode.
-The former method is currently required for code which employs Viper or Native decorators or Assembler.
+The former method is currently required for code which employs Viper, Native or Assembler decorators.
 This includes epd.py, epdpart.py and epaper.py.

 # FAST mode